Assessment Criteria

 For each scan, the performance of a submitted method will be evaluated using two reconstruction errors, “landmark reconstruction error” and “pixel reconstruction error”.

-• The “pixel reconstruction error” is defined as the same average Euclidean distance, between the ground-truth-reconstructed frame and the prediction-reconstructed frame, averaged over all pixels of all but the first frames in each scan.
+- The “pixel reconstruction error” is defined as the same average Euclidean distance, between the ground-truth-reconstructed frame and the prediction-reconstructed frame, averaged over all pixels of all but the first frame in each scan.

 Thus, each submitted method should output four sets of displacement vectors:

-• Global displacement vectors for pixel reconstruction (number of the “GP” vectors = number of pixels in the entire scan)
+- Global displacement vectors for pixel reconstruction (number of the “GP” vectors = number of pixels in the entire scan, without the first frame)

-• Local displacement vectors for pixel reconstruction (number of the “LP” vectors = number of pixels in the entire scan)
+- Local displacement vectors for pixel reconstruction (number of the “LP” vectors = number of pixels in the entire scan, without the first frame)

 Based on these four output vector sets, four evaluation metrics will be used in this challenge: